heraclex/heraclex/README.md

 ---

 ## 🎓 Education
-- Master of Computer Science – Heilbronn University 🇩🇪
+- Master of Computer Science – Heilbronn Hochschule 🇩🇪
 - Bachelor of Computer Science – Ho Chi Minh University of Technology 🇻🇳
 - Thesis topics: NLP, Computer Vision, and the art of surviving research with minimum sleep.